How do guarantor loans work?

 So how much are the couple better off by consolidating this debt into their loan?

-Well, by not consolidating and continuing to paying their debts separately, Alicia and Chris would have been paying $4,876 per month.
+By not consolidating and paying their debts separately, Alicia and Chris would have been paying $4,876 per month.

-- They are $589 better off per month and are able to better manage their debt.
+- They are $589 better off per month and can better manage their debt.

 - They avoided having to save a deposit to buy the property.